The computational landscape of general physical theories

-An important open problem is to determine whether the bound of $\bold{AWPP}$ is tight for all possible theories.
-If there existed a theory that could decide all problems in $\bold{AWPP}$, then it would have computational power beyond that which we expect from quantum mechanics and could simulate any quantum computation.
-In this paper we resolve this open problem and show that there does indeed exist a non-quantum theory which can decide everything in $\bold{AWPP}$.
-We may then consider this theory as a ``foil" theory, which can be used to deepen our understanding of the limitations of quantum computers.
-Remarkably, this foil theory is constructed from a computational model using quasi-probabilities, i.e.~an affine combination of weights assigned to particular events.
-Furthermore, this theory satisfies both tomographic locality and causality.
-This then naturally motivates the study of what minimal set of information principles are needed to recover the power of quantum computation.
+Ref.~\cite{LB-2014} leaves open the question of whether the bound is tight, in the sense that there exists a theory that could solve all problems in $\bold{AWPP}$.
+Such a theory would have computational power beyond that which we expect from quantum mechanics and could simulate any quantum computation.
+In this paper we resolve this open problem and show that there does indeed exist a non-quantum theory, satisfying both tomographic locality and causality, which can decide everything in $\bold{AWPP}$.
+We may consider this theory as a ``foil" theory, used to deepen our understanding of the limitations of quantum computers.
+This foil theory is constructed from a computational model using quasi-probabilities, i.e.~an affine combination of weights assigned to particular events.
+This motivates the study of what minimal set of information principles recover the power of quantum computation.

-To outline the paper, in Sec.~\ref{framework} we present the framework of computation in general physical theories setting, in particular defining efficient computation in such a theory, and give computational complexity bounds on this notion of computation.
-In Sec.~\ref{upperbound} we describe the theory that attains the bound of $\bold{AWPP}$, generating the theory from a circuit construction related to a family of computational models called Affine Turing Machines.
-In Sec.~\ref{upperbound}, we also give some computational complexity evidence that quantum computers will not achieve $\bold{AWPP}$.
-Sec.~\ref{main proof} and~\ref{proof of promise} contain the details of our constructions and results.
-Finally, in Sec.~\ref{discussion}, we conclude with some remarks about the problem of determining the computational complexity of quantum computers from basic informational principles, in analogy with the characterisation of quantum non-locality \cite{Popescu-review,PR-van-Dam,Henson-2015,Almost-quantum,local-orthogonality,information-causality}.